All activity – by regions

 Description:

-In alignment with the World Hearing Day 2026 theme — “From communities to classrooms: hearing care for all children” — the University of Sorocaba (UNISO), Brazil, will conduct a university outreach initiative on March 3–4 in partnership with a municipal school serving approximately 900 students from grades 1 to 9.
+In line with the theme of World Hearing Day 2026 — “From communities to classrooms: hearing care for all children” — the Speech-Language Pathology course at the University of Sorocaba (Uniso), in Brazil, carried out a university extension initiative on March 3rd and 4th in partnership with a municipal school in Sorocaba (SP), which serves students from the 1st to the 9th grade of elementary school.

 Primary site: AMR – Brazil